lmfarley10/analytics-ai/aidp-lakehouse/create-lakehouse/create-lakehouse.md

 ## Task 6: Provision AI Data Platform Instance

+> **Note for Shared Labs:** If using a shared AIDP instance, skip this and use the provided one.
+Otherwise, proceed.

 1. Log in to your cloud tenancy and navigate to Analytics & AI > AI Data Platform

 ![AI Data Platform](./images/create-aidp.png)